 As you find your own words, you’ll become more comfortable talking about Reiki.
 And when you’re more comfortable, so is the person listening.

 Wish you were more comfortable sharing Reiki practice with potential clients, or family and friends?
 Let’s make that happen.
-Join me for WRITE REIKI, starting Friday, October 16, online wherever you are, on your time schedule.
+Take a look at this free video series How to Help More People.
+Then consider the 4-Step Balance System for Communicating Reiki or join me for WRITE REIKI.